-As a result of the volatile secondary market for mortgage loans, the Company sold mortgage loans to certain third party investors in 2007 and 2008 that experienced financial difficulties and were not able to settle the loans.
-The total amount of these loans was approximately \$52,556,000, of which approximately \$36,499,000 were in loans where the secondary market no longer exists.
-Due to these changes in circumstances, the Company regained control of the mortgages and, in accordance with SFAS No. 140, accounted for the loans retained in the same manner as a purchase of the assets from the former transferee(s) in exchange for liabilities assumed.
-At the time of repurchase, the loans were determined to be held for investment, and the fair value of the loans was determined to approximate the unpaid principal balances adjusted for chargeoffs, the related allowance for loan losses, and net deferred fees or costs on originated loans.
+As a result of the volatile secondary market for mortgage loans, the Company sold mortgage loans in 2007 and 2008 to certain third party investors that experienced financial difficulties and were not able to settle the loans.
+The total amount of such loans was approximately \$52,556,000, of which approximately \$36,499,000 were loans in which the secondary market no longer exists.
+Due to these changes in circumstances, the Company regained control of the mortgages and, in accordance with generally accepted accounting principles, accounted for the loans retained in the same manner as a purchase of assets from the former transferee(s) in exchange for liabilities assumed.
+At the time of repurchase, the loans were determined to be held for investment purposes, and the fair value of the loans was determined to approximate the unpaid principal balances adjusted for chargeoffs, the related allowance for loan losses, and net deferred fees or costs on originated loans.
 The 2008 financial statements reflect the transfer of the mortgage loans from "Mortgage Loans Sold to Investors" to "Mortgage Loans on Real Estate".
 The loan sale revenue recorded on the sale of the mortgage loans was reversed on the date the loans were repurchased.

-As is standard in the industry, the Company received payments on the mortgage loans during the time period between the sale date and settlement or repurchase date.
+As is standard in the industry, the Company receives payments on the mortgage loans during the time period between the sale date and settlement or repurchase date.
 During this period, the Company services these loans through Security National Life, its life insurance subsidiary.

-As of June 30, 2009, the Company's long term mortgage loan portfolio had \$18,068,088 in unpaid principal with delinquencies more than 90 days.
-Of this amount \$13,362,897 was in foreclosure proceedings.
-The Company has not received or recognized any interest income on the \$18,068,088 in mortgage loans with delinquencies more than 90 days.
-During the three and six months ended June 30, 2009, the Company increased its allowance for mortgage losses by \$61,383 and \$842,337, respectively, which was charged to loan loss expense and included in selling, general and administrative expenses for the period.
-The allowance for mortgage loan losses as of June 30, 2009 was \$5,621,573.
+As of September 30, 2009, the Company's long term mortgage loan portfolio contained mortgage loans of \$18,295,015 in unpaid principal with delinquencies more than 90 days.
+Of this amount \$11,105,398 was in foreclosure proceedings.
+The Company has not received or recognized any interest income on the \$18,295,015 in mortgage loans with delinquencies more than 90 days.
+During the three and nine months ended September 30, 2009, the Company increased its allowance for mortgage losses by \$1,066,136 and \$1,908,473, respectively, which was charged to loan loss expense and included in selling, general and administrative expenses for the period.
+The allowance for mortgage loans of September 30, 2009 was \$6,248,956.

-Also at June 30, 2009, the cumulative total the Company has foreclosed on is \$35,919,370 in long term mortgage loans.
-The foreclosed property was shown in real estate.
-The Company is able to carry the foreclosed properties in Security National Life and SecurityNational Mortgage, its life and mortgage subsidiaries, and will rent the properties until it is deemed desirable to sell them.
+Also at September 30, 2009, the Company had foreclosed on a total of \$39,536,861 in long term mortgage loans, of which \$22,001,875 was foreclosed on and reclassified as real estate during the nine months ended September 30, 2009.
+The foreclosed properties were shown in real estate.
+The Company carries the foreclosed properties in Security National Life, Memorial Estates and SecurityNational Mortgage, its life, cemeteries and mortgage subsidiaries, and will rent the properties until it is deemed desirable to sell them.